Skip to content

 Resource ID

 You'll also need to provide the ID of the resource you're trying to access.
-You can get this in two ways: from the cloud and from OpsCompass.
+You can get this in two ways: from the cloud and from Opscompass.

 Each cloud has a different way to uniquely identify resources.
 For instance, Azure uses "Resource ID" and AWS uses "ARN".